newjersey/nj-laptop-setup/README.md

 # Workstation Setup

 This project automates the process of setting up a new NJ laptop.
-This was inspired and adapted from the [Pivotal Workstation setup script](https://github.com/pivotal/workstation-setup)
+This was inspired and adapted from the now-outdated defunct [Pivotal Workstation setup script](https://github.com/pivotal/workstation-setup)

 ## Getting Started